 In my opinion, nicotinamide riboside supplements have not yet been tested enough in people to know what side effects they might have.
-While it's basically a just vitamin-derived compound, that doesn't necessary mean long-term use is safe.
+While it's basically a just vitamin-derived compound, that doesn't necessarily mean long-term use is safe.

-While NR supplemented have been granted GRAS status (generally recognized as safe), by the FDA. because most of the research involves mice, I'd like to see more people research.
+While NR supplements have been granted GRAS status (generally recognized as safe), by the FDA. because most of the research involves mice, I'd like to see more people research.
 I say this not to be controversial but because I just don't know.

 I really liked this Youtube Video by Lifespan and Longevity.
-She goes into the science and brings up some good points worth listening to:
+She goes into science and brings up some good points worth listening to: